Reactive-Network/documentation/docs/docs/testing.md

 );
 ```

-In full-cycle mode, events from callback execution are automatically tagged with the callback's destination chain ID, so the registry is mainly useful for the initial trigger.
+In full-cycle mode, events from callbacks are auto-tagged with destination chain IDs, so the registry mostly matters for the initial trigger.

-## Testing Cron Contracts
+## Cron Contracts

 Reactive Contracts can subscribe to system cron events for periodic execution.
 The simulator provides `triggerCron()` to deliver synthetic cron events:

+Reactive Contracts can subscribe to system cron events.
+The simulator gives you `triggerCron()` for this:

 ```solidity
 import {CronType} from "reactive-test-lib/interfaces/IReactiveInterfaces.sol";